Level of Study

 - can use a precise professional language to describe and discuss processes and problems in hydrogeology, hydrology and geohazards

-- can communicate and write an academic text on current issues in hydrogeology, hydrology and geohazards, and relate it to scientific literature
+- can communicate on current issues in hydrogeology, hydrology and geohazards, and relate it to scientific literature

 - can exchange opinions with others having a background in the field, and provide constructive comments to their work

-- can write a field report alone with adequate analysis and illustrations
+- can write a field report in small groups with adequate analysis and illustrations

 Required Previous Knowledge